jkleiser/toy-forth-in-picolisp/README.md

 - `.s`

-In addition you may use `pause` to temporarily exit out into the PicoLisp REPL, assuming you started this foth.l as recommended.
+In addition you may use `pause` to temporarily exit out into the PicoLisp REPL, assuming you started this forth.l as recommended.
 You may then get back into the same `+Forth` object again doing `(resume)`.
 The other special word is `bye`, which exits out into the shell.

 To define a new word, you use a sequence of words or numbers starting with a `:` and ending with a `;`, where the first word after the `:` is the name of the new word.
 In this implementation you may also